 Practices around testing

 Let us take a look at some of the testing practices around and what they focus on.
 This will give us a good indication of what questions we can ask of our tests.

 First up we have Test-Driven Development.
 A lot can be written about TDD and half of it would be disagreed with by half its practitioners half of the time.
 I will try to stay away from questions of what to mock and the granularity of the tests.
 I have written about my thoughts on maintainable unit tests already though.
 The practice of writing tests first, then making them pass, and then refactoring; gives fast and incremental feedback on both progress and the design of your code.
 While making functional progress a test suite is being built up that proves that what you have implemented is working as expected by you as the developer.

 Behavior-Driven Design builds on top of the idea of TDD but with a focus on capturing requirements in an automated way that fosters domain understanding and collaboration with stakeholders.

-Honestly though I do find the distinction a little bit useful in thinking about the kind of tests I am writing just because it allows me to as questions about the quality of what was built and the functional correctness.
+Honestly, though I do find the distinction a little bit useful in thinking about the kind of tests I am writing just because it allows me to ask questions about the quality of what was built and the functional correctness.